 Sulfur oxide is that stereotypical, smelly, yellowish chemical element that belches out of volcanoes and is often used in manufacturing as sulfur oxide to refine petroleum.
 Not only can your body not use it, but it’s toxic and even fatal in high doses.

-Organic sulfur, on the other hand, is white in color, completely odorless, and completely non-toxic.
+Organic sulfur, on the other hand, is white in color, completely odorless, and non-toxic.
 This naturally-occurring sulfur compound is used by all living things to transfer oxygen from the air you breathe and the water you drink, into your cells.
 It’s also critical to making glutathione, an antioxidant our bodies make to protect us from free radicals.
-The technical name for this organic compound is methylsulfonylmethane or MSM for short.
+The technical name for this organic compound is methylsulfonylmethane, or MSM for short.

 Since the chemical fertilizer boom in 1954, disease rates in the United States have risen by about 4,000%.
 Finland, on the other hand, outlawed chemical pesticides and fertilizers in 1985 — and saw its disease rates drop by 90%.³